kenfus/ETHZ/introduction to machine learning/README.md

 The final evaluation was done hidden on a uknown evaluation set.
 My solution there gave me a final score of 0.935460478608.

 ## Euler
-The file was run on ETHZ supercluster Euler.
-It run for 13 hours on 32 cores.
+The file was run for 13 hours 42 minutes on the ETHZ supercluster Euler on 32 cores.